 Two designations categorize a learner's UIWSOM Academic Standing with regarding progress in the DO curriculum as either Satisfactory or Unsatisfactory.
 UIWSOM Academic Standing is not equivalent to the designation of Satisfactory Academic Progress used by the UIW Office of Financial Assistance.
-However, a learner's UIWSOM Academic Standing may impact the designation of Satisfactory Academic Progress used by the UIW Office of Financial Assistance.
+However, a learner's UIWSOM Academic Standing may impact the designation of Satisfactory Academic Progress used by the UIW Office of Satisfactory Academic Progress used by the UIW Office of Financial Assistance.